utamakevin/tic_tac_toe/planning_board.md

 Grid
-- nine divs in 3x3 arrangement (actually 5x5 for later surprise)
+- nine divs in 3x3 arrangement
-- same height and width (square).
+- same height and width (square)
-- CSS: margin on borders that touch another border. ie. top left div will have visible borders on right and bottom.
+- CSS: margin on borders that touch another border. ie. top left div will have visible borders on right and bottom

 User Input
 - images in divs (Xs and Os)